-What 1,500 voicemails reveal about American voters
+What thousands of voicemails reveal about American voters

 Editor's note: The voicemail below contains language that could be offensive to some.

 Alisha is scared.
 She's lived in the same town her entire life and says things have gotten worse for her in the last year.
 She thinks some people have been emboldened by Trump.
-She finds found herself constantly looking over her shoulder.
+She finds herself constantly looking over her shoulder.
 "You don't know where you're safe anymore."

 Alexis, 29, was born in the US and lives in Texas.
 Her parents illegally crossed the border from Mexico.
 Immigration was an important issue for her, and she told us she wanted the wall.